-What’s the best way to thank someone in oral and written French?
+What’s the best way to say thank you in French ?
 This is a very popular question that many of my students often ask.
 In fact, like we saw with saying Yes or saying No, there are a lot of ways to express your gratitude in French!

 The most used thank you expressions in everyday life